JFLTx/color-time/README.md

 * Create new matrices for mixing colors.
 Current matrix is a linear set from 0 to 1 (sorta).
 * Add export of color values by selecting div elements.
-* Make full-screen color swatches look awesome,
+* Make full-screen color swatches look awesome.

 ## JS libraries used